ISYS4283/questions-answers/README.md

 # Questions and Answers

-To satisfy your participation points for this course, every week you must:

-* Insert at least one question into a database.
+To satisfy your participation points for this course, every week you must insert at least one question and answer into the database.

-* Insert at least one answer to *someone else's* question.
+## Requirements

+The detailed requirements for valid questions and answers are as follows:

+### Question

-The question must be on-topic for the respective week's chapter content.
+* Must be on-topic for that week's chapter content.
+* Must not be a duplicate of an existing question.
+* Must not have already appeared on a quiz or an exam.
+* Must be inserted any time on the respective Tuesday.

+### Answer

+* Must be an answer to a valid question for the respective chapter.
+* Must be an answer to *someone else's* question.
+* Must not be a duplicate of an existing answer.

 ## Setup